iazh/iazh/README.md

 ### Hi there 👋

+My name is Ian

+- 🔭 I’m currently working on a few Azure accounts.
+- 🌱 I’m currently learning AWS.
+- 👯 I’m looking to collaborate on cybersecurity.
+- ⚡ Fun fact: I have two cats

 <!--
 **iazh/iazh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.